psychemedia/sin-eater-resources/src/_triggering_second_controversy.md

 >
 > ...

-Of particular interest to us, perhaps, is the observatio that:
+Of particular interest to us, perhaps, is the observation that:

 > When you drink wine at a funeral every drop that you drink is a sin which the deceased has committed.
 You thereby take away the dead man's sins and bear them yourself.